fmmmlee/Classfindr/README.md

 #### Don't ask about the name

-It was what I came up with on the spot, trying to avoid sounding like the other takes on Classfinder out there; I remembered this meme about how tech companies are all just taking a word ending in -er and making it -r (Flikr, Grinder, Tumblr, etc) and I thought it was funny.
+It was what I came up with on the spot, trying to avoid sounding like the other takes on Classfinder out there; I remembered this meme about how tech companies are all just taking a word ending in -er and making it -r (Flikr, Grindr, Tumblr, etc) and I thought it was funny.
 Yeah.

 Eventually, a service that scrapes WWU's classfinder and offers a mirror database with more diverse and accessible tools.